-The duration of this session is approximately 60 minutes.
+The suggested duration of this session is approximately 60 minutes, with more time added as needed to complete required evaluation activities.

 During this session, the surveyor(s) will explore leadership's responsibility for creating and maintaining your organization's systems, infrastructure, and key processes which contribute to the quality and safety of care, treatment, or services.